 In this post we will delve into a topic that can be confusing upon first glance, but ultimately can have a significant impact upon the reach and overall success of your email campaigns.
-By the end of this 10-minute read we hope that you will understand what sending domains are and whether or not a dedicated server or a shared server is best for your brand.
+By the end of this 10-minute read we hope that you will understand what sending domains are and the difference between a dedicated server or a shared server for your brand.

 What are sending domains?